GNN101: Visual Learning of Graph Neural Networks in Your Web Browser: Evaluation

 \subsection{User Activities in the Wild}

-As pointed out in the meta-study conducted by Hundhausen et al.~\cite{hundhausen2002meta}, active user engagement with visualizations has the greatest impact on their educational effectiveness.
-We utilized Google Analytics to monitor the deployed \name, aiming to gain insights into user activities in real-world settings beyond a typical in-lab study.\footnote{The website is available since August 10, 2024.
-Our analysis is based on data collected up to March 28, 2025.} For our analysis, we only considered 976 active users, \ie, those who not only opened the website but also interacted with the visualizations.
+\qw{As pointed out in the meta-study conducted by Hundhausen et al.~\cite{hundhausen2002meta}, active user engagement with visualizations has the greatest impact on their educational effectiveness.
+We utilized Google Analytics\footnote{The website is available since August 10, 2024.
+Our analysis is based on data collected up to August 12, 2025.} to monitor the deployed \name{}.
+We only considered \textbf{1,593 active users}, \ie, those who not only opened the website but also interacted with the visualizations.
 Since we had not publicly advertised \name, we initially expected that the users would primarily be instructors, TAs, and students from the three GNN-related courses we collaborated with (approximately 200 users out of more than 300 students, from three different states of the U.S.).
-However, as the URL of \name\ was publicly accessible, we were surprised to find that another group of users (more than 700 from 30 countries) discovered the tool independently through search engines, as shown in \autoref{fig:GA-analysis}.a.
-The fact that many users discovered and engaged with \name\ without any targeted promotion suggests its high adoption potential.
-On average, each user performed \textbf{26.24 events} (\eg, click, scroll, hover), with an average engagement time of \textbf{5 minutes and 29 seconds}.
-The returning user rate was \textbf{33.71\%}, with 329 out of the 976 active users revisiting the website after their initial interaction.
-The average time, number of events, and return rate highlight strong user engagement.
+However, as the URL of \name\ was publicly accessible, we were surprised to find that over 1,200 users from 77 countries discovered and used it organically.
+The fact that many users discovered and engaged with \name\ without any targeted promotion suggests its high adoption potential and strong engagement.
+On average, each user performed \textbf{26.24 events} (\eg, click, scroll, hover), with an average engagement time of \textbf{5 minutes and 8 seconds} and a \textbf{33.83\%} return rate. }

-We also conducted analysis at the individual level. \autoref{fig:GA-analysis} presents the sorted engagement time of individual users.
-Each bar is a unique visitor recorded by Google Analytics.
-A large portion of the users spend more than 200 seconds on the visualization tool, with one user interacting with the website as high as 4000 seconds (more than 1 hour), reflecting strong user engagement with the website.

-Although we were unable to collect direct feedback and suggestions from these users, we believed that their high engagement and their spontaneous use of the tool reflect the tool’s effectiveness.